Ozil calms fears over World Cup fitness

-Mesut Ozil has moved to calm fears that he could miss the World Cup due to a back injury.

-The 29-year-old did not feature in Arsenal's 5-0 Premier League win over Burnley on Sunday, although he watched on from the stands as the Gunners paid tribute to departing manager Arsene Wenger.
+The 29 year-old did not feature in Arsenal's 5-0 Premier League win over Burnley on Monday (AEST), although he watched on from the stands as the Gunners paid tribute to departing manager Arsene Wenger.

-Ozil thinks he will likely sit out their last two league games of the season against Leicester City and Huddersfield Town but is confident he will be fit for Germany's opening match in Russia against Mexico on June 17.
+Ozil thinks he will likely sit out their last two league games of the season against Leicester City and Huddersfield Town but is confident he will be fit for Germany's opening match in Russia against Mexico on 18 June (AEST).

 "It's a pity I missed yesterday's match with my back injury.
-It'll need some time but I'm sure I'll fully recover in time for the World Cup," he wrote on his official Twitter account.
+It'll need some time but I'm sure I'll fully recover in time for the World Cup," Ozil wrote on Twitter.

 Ozil, who was signed by Wenger from Real Madrid in 2013, went on to describe having played under the Frenchman as "an honour".